Disclaimer: Speculating Cryptocurrency is risky and none of the information provided in this article should be considered financial advice.

-Even if you live under a rock, you’ve probably heard about cryptocurrency, bitcoin, blockchain or some other “latest craze” jargon.
+Even if you live under a rock, you’ve probably heard about cryptocurrency, bitcoin, blockchain, or some other “latest craze” jargon.

 Cryptocurrency means different things to different people.
 Some people love it.
 Other people are afraid of it.
 And everyone else just scratches their head.

-Is there something to the cryptocraze that is sweeping through investing and gaming circles alike?
+Is there something to the crypto craze that is sweeping through investing and gaming circles alike?

 This guide explores cryptocurrency (by talking about what the heck it is), blockchain, and then looks at how this technology is being adapted for use in video games.
 There’s a lot of action, a little bit of craziness, and a lot of interesting ideas.
 You don’t want to miss this.

 But here’s the other thing: No one really knows what’s going on with cryptocurrencies.
 The ideas sound good!
 But they are still uncertain investments.
-You should be ready to lose any money you invest, because that’s just how things could shake out.
+You should be ready to lose any money you invest because that’s just how things could shake out.

 What the Heck Is Cryptocurrency?

-Cryptocurrency is digital currency.
+Cryptocurrency is a digital currency.
 It doesn’t exist in a physical form (despite all the fun graphics showing refreshing minted tokens).
 It has no intrinsic value.
 It’s decentralized (there is no “central authority” controlling the supply–no banks or governments can artificially inflate or deflate the value or limit how much is available).

-Cryptocurrencies were a byproduct to the solution for a tangential challenge.
+Cryptocurrencies were a byproduct of the solution for a tangential challenge.
 The creator(s) of bitcoin was trying to build a digital cash system that operated in a decentralized fashion (something people didn’t think was possible).
 What he came up with involved blockchain and bitcoin.